thenumbernine/black-hole-skymap/README.md

-A NOTE ABOUT ANYONE FOLLOWING THE LINK FROM http://spiro.fisica.unipd.it/~antonell/schwarzschild/ This guy was kind enough to reference this page and publicise the previous math error I had here (I had forgot the cross terms).
+# A NOTE ABOUT ANYONE FOLLOWING THE LINK FROM http://spiro.fisica.unipd.it/~antonell/schwarzschild/

+This guy was kind enough to reference this page and publicise the previous math error I had here (I had forgot the cross terms).
 If only he was kind enough to attempt to contact me in private first, I could have reminded him that the renderer implementation's geodesic calculations were based on the correct pseudo-Cartesian metric all along.
-Here's where I got the metric from:  [https://arxiv.org/abs/0904.4184](Catalogue of Spacetimes) by Mueller & Grave.
-Here's my [http://christopheremoore.net/symbolic-lua/test-output/Schwarzschild%20-%20Cartesian.html](geodesic calculations) based on my [http://christopheremoore.net/symbolic-lua](Computer Algebra System) in Lua.
+Here's where I got the metric from:  [Catalogue of Spacetimes](https://arxiv.org/abs/0904.4184) by Mueller & Grave.
+Here's my [geodesic calculations](http://christopheremoore.net/symbolic-lua/test-output/Schwarzschild%20-%20Cartesian.html) based on my [Computer Algebra System](http://christopheremoore.net/symbolic-lua) in Lua.